-- The College recognises the need to provide appropriate training for staff involved in the implementation of this duty. - All College staff have undertaken WRAP training - The Assistant Principal along with the pastoral management team have undertaken higher- level online training to understand the Government rationale for Prevent and the channels for further action and referral. - The Assistant Principal has undertaken the Department for Education WRAP Training the Trainer course. - College staff should understand what radicalisation means and why people may be vulnerable to it.
-They need to be aware of what we mean by the term "extremism" and the relationship between extremism and terrorism.
+- The College recognises the need to provide appropriate training for staff involved in the implementation of this duty. - College staff undertook face to face Prevent training delivered by the South-East HE Regional Prevent Co-ordinator in November 2021 and will complete this training again in Autumn 2023. - The Assistant Principal and the wider safeguarding team regularly undertake additional training to understand the Government rationale for Prevent and the channels for further action and referral. - The College works with external partners to ensure that appropriate training programmes are delivered to staff and INSET has been led by the Prevent Regional HE/FE Co-ordinator for SE England. - Staff Training programmes will ensure that the following learning outcomes are addressed:

-- Staff need to know what measures are available to prevent people from becoming drawn into terrorism and how to challenge the extremist ideology that can be associated with it.
-They need to understand how to obtain support for people who may be being exploited by radicalising influences. - The College works with external partners to ensure that appropriate training programmes are delivered to staff and INSET has been led by Prevent experts at Surrey Police. - Staff Training programmes will ensure that the following learning outcomes are addressed: - All staff should understand the process and policies in place when vulnerability has been identified. - All staff are aware of the internal referral systems if they have a concern. - All staff should know when to make referrals to the Channel programme. - All staff should know how and where to get additional advice and support.
+- All staff should understand the process and policies in place when vulnerability has been identified. - All staff are aware of the internal referral systems if they have a concern. - All staff should know when to make a Prevent referral. - · All staff should know how and where to get additional advice and support.